Skip to contents

 plot_comps(

-If dir is not NULL, then a “plot” folder will be created in the directory location and a png of the plot will be saved.
+If the dir function input is specified, then a “plot” folder will be created in the directory location and a png of the plot will be saved.

 Conditional-age-at-length data